ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Request to Leave the Group

 A node can actively request to leave the group.
 In this case, the Client can send a request formatted as follows to the KDC, to abandon the group.

-TBD: Format of the message to leave the group
+The client MUST use the protected channel established with ACE, mentioned in {{key-distr}}.

+To request to leave a group, the client MUST send a CoAP POST request to the endpoint in the KDC associated to the group to leave (same endpoint used in {{key-distr}} for Key Distribution requests).
+The payload of this request is a CBOR Map which MUST contain:

+* 'leave', with value an empty CBOR array.

+* 'scope', with value the specific resource that the Client is authorized to access (i.e. group or topic identifier) and wants to leave, encoded as in {{ssec-authorization-request}}.
+The 'role' field is omitted.

+Additionally, the Leave request MAY contain the following parameters, which, if included, MUST have the corresponding values:

+* 'client_cred', with value the identifier of the public key or certificate of the Client.
+This field is used if the KDC is managing (collecting from/distributing to the Client) the public keys of the group members.

+Note that the 'role' field is omitted since such a request should only be used to leave a group alltogether.
+If the node wants to be part of a group with fewer rolers, it does not need to communicate that to the KDC, and can simply stop acting as that role.

 <!-- Jim 13-07: Section 5.2 - What is the message to leave - can I leave one scope but not another?
 Can I just give up a role?